easeaico/pulse-go/docs/Methodology/CircuitMethodology.md

 All three passive component types (resistors, capacitances, and inductances) have a polarized component modeling option for cases where reversed polarity is prohibited (e.g., elastic compartments that hold volume).
 When the target node potential becomes greater than that of the source node, polarized components act as a diode stopping all flux through the path.
 This allows the user to model electrolytic capacitors and further ensures fluid will not be added to hydraulic systems if compliances switch polarity.

-Further details specific to the implementation of our model with the hydraulic analogy are shown in Table 2.
+Further details specific to the implementation of our model with the hydraulic analogy are shown in @tableref {CircuitHydraulicAnalogy}.
 A more intuitive pipe analogy is described through images.
 The CDM defined fluid model elements are outlined in the first column.
 The flow equations are important for our analysis technique outlined earlier.

 <center><br>
-<i>Table 2.
-In-depth description of the hydraulic analogy for electrical
+<i>@tabledef {CircuitHydraulicAnalogy} In-depth description of the hydraulic analogy for electrical
 circuits that are used extensively inside the engine.
 The Elements are defined by the CDM and used by the solver.
 The Flow equations are important for solving for the unknown parameters.  @cite HydraulicAnalogy2014 </i>